Tips for Traveling to Ireland for the First Time – According to a Local

 This section of the post will deal with the best way of getting around Ireland when you don’t have a car.

-Transportation in Dublin: Dublin is Ireland’s capital city, meaning a lot of tourists pass through the capital to get to various other locations on the Island.
+Dublin is Ireland’s capital city, meaning a lot of tourists pass through the capital to get to various other locations on the Island.
 Dublin has many public transportation units for those who are planning on spending a few days in the capital.
 These include the Luas, bus and DART.
 Tickets to all public transport services can be purchased using a leap card, so consider purchasing a visitors leap card if you plan on spend more than one day in Dublin.

 Train Travel in Ireland: Ireland’s Train system is very well put together, it will easily get to and from all the main areas.
-However, if you are looking to experience a little more off the beaten path places or scenic places for that matter, it is best to rent a car or book a tour.
+However, if you are looking to experience a little more off-the-beaten-path places or scenic places for that matter, it is best to rent a car or book a tour.

 - Tour of Wicklow & Kilkenny from Dublin